Robert Baird McClure: India

-Almost immediately, the United Church of Canada sent McClure to the Ratlam Christian Hospital at Ratlam, India.
 The hospital had only been used for minor surgery before his arrival, but now he set out to make it a centre of major surgery as well as a treatment centre for bone fractures.
 McClure also set up a medical lab, and started a program to train people as basic lab technicians.
 After four months of training, each technician was sent back to their village able to handle basic lab procedures such as blood counts and slide smears.
+In order to combat tuberculosis in children, McClure started a fluoroscope screening program.
+McClure also added polio immunization programs, family planning and contraception, and cancer-fighting Cobalt bomb machines to his overall medical health program.

-On September 1, 1966, the Canadian Broadcasting Company aired a television special "Dr. Bob McClure: medical missionary" about his life and his work in Ratlam.
-It was only the second colour program to air on CBC-TV.
+In 1966, a CBC film crew came to visit McClure.
+The result was a sudden wave of information about Bob McClure back in Canada.
+On 1 September 1966, CBC-TV aired a colour television special, Dr. Bob McClure: Medical Missionary about his life and work in Ratlam; it was only CBC's second colour program to air.
 During the program, McClure talked about the reason he sought missionary work: "One of the great motivations in missionary work is the spirit of adventure.
 I would define adventure as being risk with a purpose, as distinct from simply risk of weaving at high speed through crowded traffic.
 That sort of risk with purpose gives you adventure and a good feeling, a thrill... and a very good feeling when it is all over."
 In terms of the suffering he saw around him, McClure said, "Sure there are things you meet that make you feel very deeply, but emotionalism must be expressed in long-term determination, not in fluffy sentimentality."
+Two days after the TV program aired, Star Weekly published a feature article by the film's producer, Dale Barnes.
+Two weeks later, Maclean's published another full-length article by the film's writer, Kenneth Bagnall.

-McClure stayed at Ratlam for 13 years.
-In 1967, at the age of 66, he declared that he was retiring, and returned to Canada.
+The United Church Board of Overseas Missions reminded McClure that he would reach their retirement age of 67 in the fall of 1967.
+After a stay of 13 years at Ratlam, McClure stepped down in November 1967.
+Hundreds of people descended on the train station as Bob and Amy left Ratlam for the final time.